On the Relation of Characteristic Modes of Different Conducting Structures: Scattering in Characteristic Modes of Another Structure

 whereby the scattered field is described by:

-It is noted that the perturbation matrix $\mathbf{P}^{\mathrm{ABA}}$ is only a representation of the scattering properties of structure B and does not contain any scattering information about structure A. Since the fields used to describe the incident and scattered field do not diagonalize the scattering operator of structure B in the general case, this perturbation matrix $\mathbf{P}^{\mathrm{ABA}}$ is usually not diagonal, as opposed to the perturbation matrix described in \cite{harrington_theory_1971}.
-However, if the structures A and B are equal, the definitions are equal as shown in Appendix~\ref{sec:coherence_with_existing_cm_def}.
+It is noted that the perturbation matrix $\mathbf{P}^{\mathrm{ABA}}$ is only a representation of the scattering properties of structure B and does not contain any scattering information about structure A. Since the fields used to describe the incident and scattered field do not diagonalize the scattering operator of structure B in the general case, this perturbation matrix $\mathbf{P}^{\mathrm{ABA}}$ is usually not diagonal, \annotateChangesStart as opposed to \eqref{eq:p_diag}.
+However, if the structures A and B are equal, the definitions \eqref{eq:p_diag} and \eqref{eq:p_aba_mom_definition} become equal,\annotateChangesEnd{} as shown in Appendix~\ref{sec:coherence_with_existing_cm_def}.

-Summarized, this novel form of a perturbation matrix enables the formulation of the scattering properties of structures in the CM of other structures, whose surfaces are a superset of the structure to be analyzed.
-While classically, if multiple objects were investigated, each object was analyzed in its own CM, this formalism allows to analyze multiple objects in a common basis of CM.
+\annotateChangesStart In summary, this novel form of a perturbation matrix formulation enables the scattering properties of structures to be expressed in terms of the CMs of other structures, provided that the surfaces of the latter are a superset of the former.
+This allows the use of a constant modal basis, when an initial antenna shape is gradually modified during the design process or when two different antennas are compared. \annotateChangesEnd